Sufiyan055/VG-Stock/README.md

 VG Stock's magic is powered by the Pexels API, which seamlessly retrieves a wealth of high-quality images and videos to grace your screen.

-HTML, SASS, Javascript are used to make this project.
+HTML, SASS, and Javascript are used to make this project.